 The following tables summarize our consolidated financial data and other data.
-We derived the summary consolidated statements of operations data for the years ended December 31, 2019 and 2020, the selected consolidated statement of cash flows data for the years ended December 31, 2019 and December 31, 2020 and summary consolidated balance sheet data as of December 31, 2020 from our audited consolidated financial statements included elsewhere in this prospectus.
+We derived the summary consolidated statements of operations and comprehensive loss data for the years ended December 31, 2019 and 2020, the selected consolidated statement of cash flows data for the years ended December 31, 2019 and December 31, 2020 and summary consolidated balance sheet data as of December 31, 2020 from our audited consolidated financial statements included elsewhere in this prospectus.
+We derived the summary consolidated statement of operations and comprehensive loss data and selected consolidated statement of cash flows data for the three months ended March 31, 2020 and 2021, and summary consolidated balance sheet data as of March 31, 2021 from our unaudited interim condensed consolidated financial statements that are included elsewhere in this prospectus.
+In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments, consisting only of normal recurring adjustments, which are necessary for a fair statement of the financial information contained in those statements.
 Our historical results are not necessarily indicative of the results that may be expected in the future.
 The following summary consolidated financial data and other data should be read in conjunction with the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Selected Consolidated Financial Data" and our consolidated financial statements and related notes included elsewhere in this prospectus.